donut-party/system/README.md

 mock out a component, you just have to use `assoc-in` to assign a new `::ds/start` signal handler.

+### Component Instances

 Signal handlers return a _component instance_, which is stored in the system map under `::ds/instances`.
 Try this to see a system's instances:

 ``` clojure
 (::ds/instances (ds/signal system :start))
 ```

+This is how you can access component instances for tests.

 Component instances are added to the signal handler's argument under the `::ds/instance` key.
 When you apply the `::ds/start` signal to a `Stack`